kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   I tend to list things as I hear about things here, so they're not necessarily ordered in terms of the months I have to perform such tasks (sorry!).

 ## 2023
 - I'm attending the Arizona Winter School, "Unlikely Intersections" in Tucson, AZ, assigned to the "Point Counting and Applications" group (by J. Pila).
-I'm also going to be attending the Machine Assisted Proofs workshop at IPAM, and the research workshop at WIN6 in Banff, Canada (assigned to the Arithmetic Geometry / Arithmetic Stats research group)!
+- I'm also going to be attending the Machine Assisted Proofs workshop at IPAM, and
+- the research workshop at WIN6 in Banff, Canada (assigned to the Arithmetic Geometry / Arithmetic Stats research group)!
 I'm tremendously excited for all of these opportunities!
 - I'm attending MSRI's "Algebraic Cycles, L-Values and Euler Systems" virtually (was invited to attend in-person but opted for virtual attendance).
-- I'm finishing up reviewing a (Haskell) book and was also invited to do a podcast talking about my (non-internship) Bitcoin research work over summer!
+- I'm finishing up reviewing a (Haskell) book and
+- was also invited to do a podcast talking about my (non-internship) Bitcoin research work over summer!
-- I attended the Two Sigma Quant Talks (1/24) by invitation.
+- I attended the Two Sigma Quant Talks (1/24) and (2/23) by invitation.
 - I attended the RIMS workshop on Zeta functions and their representations virtually.
+- I got a shoutout for Women's International Day by Technovation.
 - I have been invited to High Assurance Cryptographic Software (HACS), a post-quantum focused verification workshop at Real World Crypto (Japan) 2023!
 (This conflicts with WIN for me, but I'm working with organizers (and a mentor) to catch up on the material, for which I'm super grateful!)
 - Continuing with Quantum Computing Book club (2022-2023)!
 There may also be an opportunity to do some Quantum Formalism with the group, too.